ISCHEMIC STROKE / CLASSIFICATION AND ETIOPATHOGENESIS

 Small artery disease (TOAST 3)

-• typical arteriolopathy with a lacunar syndrome is uncommon in younger patients
+• typical arteriolopathy presenting with a lacunar syndrome is uncommon in younger patients

 • hereditary cerebral microangiopathies are included in TOAST 4 (CADASIL, CARASIL, CARASAL, etc.)